epwalsh/obsidian.nvim/README.md

     -- Whether to add the output of the node_id_func to new notes in autocompletion.
     -- E.g. "[[Foo" completes to "[[foo|Foo]]" assuming "foo" is the ID of the note. prepend_note_id = true

+    -- Limit the number of completion suggestions. max_suggestions = nil,
   },

   -- Optional, key mappings.